 The IRS issued final regulations for determining the amount of the qualified business income deduction of up to 20% of income.
 This applies to a domestic business operated as a sole proprietorship or through a partnership, S-corporation, trust, or estate.
 The regulations cover a wide range of topics and discuss the operational rules.
 This includes definitions, computational rules, special rules, and other requirements.

 For any taxable year, a taxpayer must calculate W-2 wages using one of the three methods provided by IRS.
 The first method (the unmodified Box method) allows for a simplified calculation.
 While the second and third methods (the modified Box 1 method and the tracking wages method) provide greater accuracy.

 Rental real estate safe harbor

-The IRS provided a safe harbor under which a rental real estate enterprise will be treated as a trade or business for purposes of the qualified business income deduction.
-This provides a deduction of up to 20% of the taxpayer’s qualified business income from each of the taxpayer’s qualified trades or businesses.
+The IRS provided a safe harbor under which a rental real estate enterprise will be treated as a trade or business.
+This is for purposes of the qualified business income deduction.
+This provides a deduction of up to 20% of the taxpayer’s qualified business income.
+It is also from each of the taxpayer’s qualified trades or businesses.